SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

 .. _tutorials_servefdsnws-visit:

-Visiting the service
+Visiting the Service
 ====================

-Once :program:`fdsnws` is running, you can visit the local web server that it runs.
+Once :ref:`fdsnws` is running, you can visit the local web server that it runs.
 In your browser, visit http://localhost:8080/fdsnws/dataselect/1/